120,600 miles, 22nd October 2010

 I had heard of fellow Mk V Golf owners having problems with their cars' interior bonnet release lever becoming very stiff, sometimes resulting in either the lever breaking, the cable snapping, or both!
 The bonnet release on my car was becoming noticeably stiffer and only a few days earlier I had had trouble getting the bonnet to close fully.
 Therefore, after my success at replacing my car's original battery, when I again had trouble getting the bonnet to close fully, I thought that repairing a sticky bonnet release would be another easy task.
 I was wrong!

-With the bonnet open, I found I could easily remove the front grill (the bit with the big VW emblem on it) by just removing two small torx-head screws.
-The grill then unclipped easily enough.
+With the bonnet open, I found I could easily remove the front grille (the bit with the big VW emblem on it) by just removing two small torx-head screws.
+The grille then unclipped easily enough.
 I then saw the 3 larger torx-head screws/bolts which held the bonnet's locking mechanism in place.
 They came out easily enough.
 I could ease the lock mechanism up to get access but not much as the release cable and and alarm bonnet switch wiring were still connected.

 Viewed from front of car, bonnet locking mechanism, still attached to cable & wiring, exposed.